mildronize/simple-chat-cli-mcp-client/README.md

-# Simple Prompt MCP Client
+# Simple Chat Cli MCP Client

 A lightweight CLI tool that connects to Model Context Protocol (MCP) servers and lets you interact using natural language prompts — powered by OpenAI.